Vijaya Kishore Rahatkar Takes Helm at NCW | Law-Order

 Vijaya Kishore Rahatkar Takes Helm at NCW

-Vijaya Kishore Rahatkar has been appointed as the Chairperson of the National Commission for Women.
-Her tenure, effective immediately, is for three years or until she turns 65.
-Alongside Rahatkar, Dr. Archana Majumdar has also been appointed as a member for a similar term.
+Vijaya Kishore Rahatkar has been appointed as the ninth chairperson of the National Commission for Women (NCW).
+Her tenure is set for three years and aims to bolster women's rights through various initiatives she has spearheaded in the past, including ''Sakshama'' and ''Suhita''.

 - Country: